IntuitionLabs

 Market Size and Growth Statistics

-• Spending Concentration: In 2023, specialty drugs accounted for roughly half of all U.S. drug spending, despite only ~4% of prescriptions being specialty ([3]).
-This disparity underscores the premium costs of specialty therapies.
-Another analysis corroborates rapid growth: U.S. specialty pharmaceutical spending jumped 40% from 2023 to 2024 (from $92B to $129B) ([5]), driven by both new launches (gene therapies, immunotherapies) and expanded indications (e.g. weight-loss GLP-1 drugs).
+• Spending Concentration: Specialty drugs account for over half of all U.S. drug spending, despite only ~4% of prescriptions being specialty ([3]).
+In 2024, U.S. pharmacies dispensed an estimated $265 billion in specialty pharmaceuticals, an 8% increase over the prior year ([4]).
+Growth continues to be driven by new launches (gene therapies, immunotherapies) and expanded indications (e.g. weight-loss GLP-1 drugs).
+Overall prescription drug spending is projected to rise 9–11% in 2025 ([41]).

 • International Comparisons: We lack precise public totals for specialty pharmacy revenue outside North America.
 However, market forecasts hint that North America comprises about 42% of the global specialty pharmacy market ([7]).
 By inference, Europe (~27% share ([7])) may account for tens of billions of specialty pharmacy revenue in 2024, driven by major players like Boots (UK), Alliance Healthcare, and hospital systems.
 Growth rates in developing markets (China, India) are higher but from a lower base, as specialty adoption expands beyond HIV treatment and into cancer therapies.